To the Members of M/s Kkalpana Industries (India) Limited

 The Board of Directors has the following Committees:

 2. Nomination and Remuneration Committee

-3. Stakeholders Relationship Committee
+3. Stakeholders' Relationship Committee

 4. Corporate Social Responsibility Committee

-The details of the Committees along with their composition number of meetings andattendance at the meeting are provided in the Corporate GovernanceReport which also forms part of this Annual Report.
+The details of the Committees along with their respective compositionnumber of meetings and attendance at the meeting are provided in the Corporate GovernanceReport which also forms part of this Annual Report.

 Familiarization Programme for Independent Directors

 The Company had organized familiarization programmes for theIndependent Directors as per the requirement of the Companies Act 2013 and Regulation25(7) of SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015 and itconducts familiarization programme from time to time for its Independent Director.
 Allindependent directors inducted into the Board attended the familiarization programme.
 TheCompany has familiarized the Independent Director with the company their roles rightsresponsibilities in the company nature of the Industry in which the company operates andbusiness model of the company.
 The Company endeavors to update the Independent Directorsregarding the company's projects new ventures if any opening of new office sitesor manufacturing units shutdown/ closure of any manufacturing unit.
 It also keeps theIndependent Directors informed of any sluggishness in finance/ liquidity problems if any.The suggestions received from Independent Directors are taken note of and informed to theChairman and Managing Director who takes suitable measures if required on thesuggestions of the Independent Directors.
 Further at the time of the appointment of anIndependent Director the company also issues a formal letter of appointment outlininghis/her role function duties and responsibilities.
 The format of the letter ofappointment is available under the head draft letter of appointment on our website(www.kkalpanagroup.com/investor-relations.php)